plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 ---
 layout: post
-title: Differences between UA and Google Analytics 4 (and how to succeed with the migration to GA4)
+title: "Key differences between UA and GA4: A guide to a smooth migration"
 description: With under 100 days left until UA stops recording new traffic, sites need to move quickly onto a new platform.
-Here's what you should know on how to succeed with GA4.
+Here's what you should know on how to succeed with the GA4 migration.
 slug: ua-vs-ga4
 date: 2023-03-28T21:48:07.573Z
 author: marko-saric